 - Lower balance requirements.
 Many accounts that offer compound interest do so with a low minimum balance requirement.

 - Bonus rates.
 You can find savings accounts with compound interest that do give you an incentive of bonus interest for not making any withdrawals in a month.
-This encourages you to save, yet still gives you access to your money easily in case of an emergency.

 - Increased interest income.
 With compound interest, your earnings are being increased exponentially, as each month the interest is being calculated on a slightly higher balance.